(reading time: 1 hour, 11 minutes)

 The questing beast roared as the picking bug stabbed its own claw into its enemy’s back.
 The blood did what it was told and bubbled out.
 The bug, powered by picking, lifted the beast off the ground; it scurried madly to regain purchase, fruitlessly so.
 The bug released its grip; the beast dropped back to the ground and broke a wrist.
 Porce sealed the crack, but the beast would always feel it.
 The new wound was on the opposite side of its watery gall, which made its steps painfully symmetrical.

-The questing beast tried to spit out the taste, but just as with the water, it could never expel any of its experiences.
+The questing beast tried to spit out the taste, but just as with the water it could never expel any of its experiences.
 The beast moved forward.
-At the very least, it knew how to handle the erratic movement of picking.
+At the very least, it now knew how to handle the erratic movement of picking.

 The female cub rolled over onto its back, urging the questing beast to play.
 The beast was just wise enough to understand play was something it couldn’t have.
 A shadow appeared and grew over it like a rising wave.
 The male heezutter had awoken, and it was lifting its incredible bulk onto its tiny hind legs and clicking its stubby nails together.
 It opened its mouth wide, misty breath sneaking out between the folds of its jowls.
 Its eyes, all pupil, shifted slightly and focused in on the intruder.
 The heezutter eyed the creature hiding under the square stone.
 Why should it have a rock with such a clean shape?
 Surely the king of the heezutters was more deserving of the trinket.
 It bellowed, priming its lungs for battle.
 The heezutter forced all of the air in its chest up into its nose, unfolding and inflating huge maroon skin sacks.
 The sacks became taught.